-- 16 The Company is principally engaged in a single business segment viz. "hotels and hospitality" - 17 The Company has incurred net loss of ₹ 0.32 lakhs during the year ended 31 March 2018.
-There is uncertainty in the going concern of holding company which is dependent on the successful completion of the project.
-The Company is in the process of reassessing its business plan in view of expected growth opportunities and intends to significantly expand its business operations going forward.
-Basis this, the management believes that going concern of holding company is appropriate.
-The management of the Company considering the continuous financial support from the holding company, have prepared the above financial statements on a 'Going Concern' basis.
+The Company has incurred net loss of ₹ 30.33 lakhs during the year ended 31 March 2018 and as of that date, has accumulated losses amounting to ₹ 751.90 lakhs which has resulted in complete erosion of its net-worth and its current liabilities exceeded its current assets by ₹ 754.96 lakhs.
+There is uncertainty in the going concern of holding company which is desendent on the successful completion of the project.
+The Company is in the process of reassessing its business plan near policyes that going in view of expected growth opportunities applitudes to significantly expand its business operations going forward.
+Basis this, the management of the holding company is appropriate.
+The goangement of the Company, considering the continuous financial support from the prepared the above financial statement on a 'Going Sefectin' basis.